Lightstreamer/helm-charts/DEPLOYMENT.md

            enableJmxTreeVisibility: false # Restrict JMX Tree access
    ```

-#### Availability on specific server
+##### Availability on specific server

-To limit the Dashboard's availability to specific servers, configure the following in the Helm chart values:
+To limit the Dashboard's availability to specific servers:

 ```yaml
 management: